On coordinatization of mathematics: Abstract

 \section{Abstract}

 The problem of advancing logic based coordinatization of mathematics is considered.
 The need to develop a theory for measuring value and complexity of mathematical implications and proofs is discussed including motivations, benefits and implementation problems.
 Examples of mathematical considerations for such a theory are given.
-Arguments supporting such an advance related to applications in mathematical research guidance, publication standards and education are given.
+Arguments supporting applications in mathematical research guidance, publication standards and education are given.